A woman looks into the camera, calmly and quietly. She is on a journey to discover how to fall in love with yourself.

 Falling in Love With Yourself Isn’t a One-Time Thing

-Falling in love with yourself is not a one-time event.
-It’s not a grand, cinematic moment where you look in the mirror and suddenly feel enough.
+Falling in love with yourself is not one-time event.
+It’s not a grand, cinematic moment where you look in the mirror and suddenly feel like you’re enough.
 Real self-love is based on the ongoing relationship you have with yourself.
-Like any relationship, the one you have with yourself also requires time, patience, and a whole lot of emotional healing and unlearning.
+Like any relationship, the one you have with yourself also requires time, patience, and a whole lot of emotional healing and learning.
 It’s messy, raw, and sometimes it feels like everything is in the way of you and the love you could have for yourself.
 Read more for some perspective on how to fall in love with yourself.

 What It Really Means to Love Yourself

 If you don’t already, getting to the point of loving yourself and experiencing radical self-acceptance takes work.
-It’s not about fixing every perceived flaws, it’s not about being happy all the time.
+It’s not about micromanaging every perceived flaw, it’s not about being happy all the time.
 Loving and accepting yourself about knowing – regardless of circumstance – that you are enough, just as you are.
 Someone who loves and accepts themselves, treats themselves the same kindness, patience, and admiration that is usually reserved for everyone else.

 Falling in love with yourself means: